 Thankfully, if you do want to try sabering at home—be careful!—we have some helpful tips from the experts.
 Gina Netisingha, the beverage director of the Seagate Hotel, has sabered hundreds of champagne bottles throughout her career.
-Jake Kalick, cofounder of Made In, thoughtfully designed a champagne saber because it’s been his go-to party trick for years.
-Here is their advice.
+For expertise, we’ve also tapped Jake Kalick, cofounder of Made In, who thoughtfully designed a champagne saber because it’s been his go-to party trick for years.
+Here’s their sage sabering advice.

 Keep the bottle cold